 All shared information is protected at Stackfield through a combination of AES and RSA algorithms, making it safe from third-party access.
 The end-to-end encryption ensures that all relevant content is being encrypted during the upload, decrypted during the download and that it also lies safely encrypted on Stackfield’s servers.
 These are located exclusively in German ISO 27001 certified data centers.
 These and other precautions make Stackfield a platform with security standards that go beyond GDPR requirements.

 Many companies are replacing their internal communication channels with Stackfield.
 Project management in particular requires a tool that links functions well and clearly structures collaboration.
-Collaboration platforms increase productivity immensely.
+Collaboration software solutions that fokus on project management increase productivity immensely.
 Unlike the correspondence via email, colleagues really work together actively - and in the case of Stackfield with a much higher level of data protection than ever before.

 Banning email completely – is that possible?